 And we come to the headline of the post – of course this will save money!
-While it seems like you would eat all the same calories you would have in one day, just in one meal, my stomach shrank from lack of eating and I ended up eating a pretty normal sized dinner.
-Plus I don’t have to buy snacks or any other foods for breakfast or lunch.
+While it seems like you would eat all the same calories you would have in one day, just in one meal, I ended up eating a normal sized dinner.
+Plus I don’t buy snacks or any other foods for breakfast or lunch.
 I doubt you’ll cut 2/3 of your food budget, particularly since breakfast tends to be a pretty cheap meal.
 But it’s impossible not to save money.
 Even if you ate out for dinner every day – say $10 a meal – you would only spend $70 on food for the week and never have to cook.
 That’s quite a low number for eating out, and you could get it much lower if you cooked.

 In the end, it’s just an experiment I’m doing to see what works.
 If I’m hangry and irritable and my hair starts falling out, you best be believing that I’ll stop.